mwhite05/mum/README.md

 Is it time to update to a new branch/tag/hash?
 Well you could manually modify the `mumi.json` file but as of 0.2.7-alpha you can run `mum update <commitish>`.
 Alternately run `mum update "#<commitish>"`.

-If you need to run a clean and provide a new commit-ish then run: `mum update <commitish> clean` or `mum update "#<commitish>" clean`
+If you need to run a clean update and provide a new commit-ish then run: `mum update <commitish> clean` or `mum update "#<commitish>" clean`

 <h3 id="configuration">Configuration</h3>

 Configuration is optional.
-You only need configuration to do more advanced things such as:
+You only need a configuration file to do more advanced things such as:

 * Map directories in your project to multiple target destinations (instead of just copying all the files to one target directory)
 * Exclude some files / folders from being installed